Carly Raizon

 Embedded Audio

 Invisible when it works, impossible to miss when it doesn't.
-I designed the recording flow and five distinct error states, each requiring a different response, for a context where a silent failure means finishing a 60-minute session with nothing to show for it.
+I designed the recording flow and five distinct error states for a context where a silent failure means a clinician finishes a session without documentation and a patient's progress goes unrecorded.

 Became one of the most-used features in the company at launch